kiboschool/course-web-application-development/src/lessons/more-web-frameworks.md

 #### Beyond Flask: Exploring Express.js

-As we transition from Flask, we'll be delving into **Express.js** - a web application framework for Javascript (node.js backend).
+As we transition from Flask, we'll be delving into **Express.js** - a web application framework for JavaScript (node.js backend).
 Express.js is known for its fast performance, flexibility, and minimalistic structure.

 Express.js is particularly popular in the realm of JavaScript-based web applications, especially when building APIs for single-page applications or mobile backends.